Sign In / Sign Out

 M.A., University of North Carolina – Chapel Hill

 As assistant dean, Rebecca Blatt oversees the Cronkite School’s master’s degree and online programs, curriculum assessment, academic integrity and new program development.
 Blatt served in two faculty positions before becoming assistant dean.
 As director of the Cronkite News Digital Production Bureau, she led a team of undergraduate and graduate students who produced and managed digital content for Cronkite News, the news division of Arizona PBS.
 She also previously directed the Cronkite Public Insight Network Bureau, which was awarded the prestigious ASU President’s Award for Innovation and the Associated Press Media Editors College Innovator of the Year award under her leadership.
 Blatt began her career in public radio at NPR, North Carolina Public Radio and WAMU 88.5 FM in Washington, D.C.

 Digital Director of the Cronkite News Phoenix Sports Bureau

 Paola Boivin is an award-winning sports columnist, who worked for The Arizona Republic for more than 20 years.
 Boivin teaches in the Cronkite School’s growing sports journalism programs.
 In addition to her duties as one of The Republic’s main sports columnists, she appeared weekly on sports radio, did extensive reporting for 12 News and engaged audiences on various social media platforms.
 She has won numerous awards from Associated Press Sports Editors and National Sportscasters and Sportswriters Association.

-Director, Digital Audiences Lab, and Professor of Practice
+Director, Digital Audiences Lab, Professor of Practice

 B.A., Brigham Young University